Skip to content

 An enema is the injection of liquid into the rectum through a small tube.
 The liquid contains barium, a metallic substance coating the colon lining.
 This allows for more detailed imaging of the inner lining of the colon.

-40% of colorectal cancer cases occur at an advanced stage, and wherein surgery is the best option.
+40% of colon cancer cases occur at an advanced stage, wherein surgery is the best option.
 Laparoscopic or keyhole surgery can be performed in such cases of early to mid-stage cancers.

 Open surgery is needed to completely remove the tumour and affected lymph nodes for the more advanced colorectal cancer.
 Open surgery may be done for emergencies, like a tumour obstruction.